Serenity Spring Senior Living at Scandia Village

 Walk Score

-Walk Score: 44 / 100 Rank #276 / 580Walk Score — State benchmarkedThis home is ranked 276th out of 580 homes in Wisconsin.
+Walk Score: 44 / 100 Rank #276 / 580Walk Score — State benchmarkedThis home is ranked 276th out of 580 homes in Wisconsin for Walk Score.
 Shows how walkable this facility's neighborhood is compared to the average Walk Score across Wisconsin facilities.
-Higher scores benefit residents, families, and staff.Ranking totals vary by category as each rank only includes facilities that report data for that metric.
-Homes missing that data point aren't included in the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.
+Higher scores benefit residents, families, and staff.Facilities with the same value for a metric share the same rank.
+Rankings are based only on facilities in Wisconsin that report data for that category.
+Facilities without available data are excluded from the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 Somewhat walkable.
 A few nearby services may be reachable on foot, but most trips require transportation.